ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 - Expensive storage fees that fluctuate seasonally

-- Low visibility into stock levels, plus inventory pooled between sellers
+- Low visibility into stock levels and frequent errors

 - No common specialty services like kitting, assembly, or branded packaging